Tel: 310.825.4173 / Fax: 310.267.4339 / E-mail

 Professor Joseph Bristow, who joined UCLA in 1996, teaches a range of courses in Victorian and modern literature, as well as in theories and histories of sexuality.
-His areas of special interest are British aestheticism (particularly Oscar Wilde and his circle), decadence, and Edwardian writing.
+His areas of special interest are British aestheticism (particularly Oscar Wilde and his circle), decadence, and early twentieth-century writing.

 In the 1980s and 1990s, he published extensively on Victorian poetry; his publications from these decades include Nineteenth-Century Women Poets: An Oxford Anthology (co-edited with Isobel Armstrong and Cath Sharrock) (1996, revised 1998), which has helped reshape the study of women’s writings of the late Romantic and Victorian eras.
 At the same time, he established fresh research in the emerging field of LGBT literary studies, including the edited collection, Sexual Sameness: Textual Differences in Lesbian and Gay Writing (1992), Effeminate England: Homoerotic Writing after 1885 (1995), and Sexuality (1997, second edition 2010) in the New Critical Idiom series from Routledge.